Mário Quintana: Biography

 Mario Quintana never married nor had children.
-Solitary, he lived most of his life in hotels: from 1968 to 1980 he resided at the Hotel Majestic, in the historic center of Porto Alegre.
+Solitary, he lived most of his life in hotels: from 1968 to 1980 he resided at the Hotel Majestic (currently the Mario Quintana House of Culture) in the historic center of Porto Alegre.
 Recently a fictional story originally written by Roberto Vieira in 2012 was revived on social media.
 The story claimed that in 1980 football star Paulo Roberto Falcão rescued Qunitana from a dire financial situation when Quintana was supposedly evicted from the Hotel Majestic when financial problems, due to the temporary closing of Correio do Povo, left him without pay.
-In reality, Falcão was moved to invite Quintano to stay at the Hotel Royal (owned by Falcão) when he heard that Quintano had undergone surgery; at that time Quintana was staying at the Hotel Presidente and was not suffering financial hardship.
+In reality, Falcão was moved to invite Quintana to stay at the Hotel Royal (owned by Falcão) when he heard that Quintano had undergone surgery; at that time Quintana was staying at the Hotel Presidente and was not suffering financial hardship.

 The poet tried three times for a chair at the Brazilian Academy of Letters, but in none of the occasions he was elected, falling short of twenty votes required to qualify.
-Even with the promise of unanimimous approval, the poet refused to apply a fourth time.
-He died in Porto Alegre, aged 87.
+Even with the promise of unanimous approval, the poet refused to apply a fourth time.
+He died in Porto Alegre on May 5, 1994, at the age of 87, four days after the death of Ayrton Senna.